There is a fine line between giving and giving away.

 It's enough that I plan my day around his schedule.
 That I do with love and patience.

+But I can't keep giving myself and my life away.
 I can and I will give - but not "give away."

 It has been a long road to this discovery.
 A long voyage.
 And blogging has helped me tremendously, to arrive here.